Ethics Research Group

 Welcome to the Ethics Research Group's webpage!

 The Ethics Research Group (ERG) is hosted by the Philosophy Department at UiT.
 It is a group consisting of philosophers at UiT, as well as a network of external collaborators.
 The group is led by accosiate professor Heine A. Holmen (chair) and associate professor Ivar R. Labukt (vice-chair) and currently holds twelwe members (for more details see Members).

-We have all devoted ourselves to work on some of the most fundamental and vexing issues in ethics and moral philosophy, raising questions like: How should one live one's life?
+We have devoted ourselves to work on some of the most fundamental and vexing issues in ethics, moral philosophy and meta-ethics to raise questions like: How should one live one's life?
 Why should one be moral or ethically virtuous?
 Is morality objective and universal, or is it a human construction or cultural artefact?
 Are there any true moral principles or universal virtues?
 Must self-interest be subdued by morality?
 Does evil exist and can we hold genuine evil-doers morally responsible?
 How does morality fit in with the rest of science and what else we know about the world?
 Does ethical responsibility require free will?
 Are there other valid normative parameters or reasons than ethical or moral ones, such as meaningfulness, prudential reasons, or aesthetic concerns?
 How do they relate to ethics/morality?
 What motivates moral action?
 What justifies moral action?
 What makes for a good life?

 As a part of this work, we organize conferences and workshops on a frequent basis here in Tromsø and with contributions from internationally acclaimed philosophers and researchers, as well as organizing reading and writing groups.
 There are also Ph.D. and Post Doc fellowships, whose projects and appointments are associated with the group.

 We are a group in expansion and encourage all those who are interested to contact us, subsribe to our mailing list, participate to our events, as well as vouch to join our research network.
 See Contact us for more information.